Dentist in South Orange NJ Discusses the Bacterial Infection Result, an Abscess

 An abscess is an area of pus that forms in the mouth as a result of a bacterial infection.
 The body sends white blood cells to fight the bacteria and you end up with pus.
 When that pus cannot drain, it forms an abscess.
+Learn more below with the help of our dentist in South Orange and Maplewood.

 More About Abscesses